Achilles Tendon Surgery and

 Depending on your job (and whether your occupation has contributed to causing your condition), your injury, the type of surgery you have had, and the level of commitment toward your post-op rehabilitation, you may be able to return back to work from within 6 to 12 weeks after the surgery.
 Overall healing of your achilles after surgery may take upwards of 6 to 12 months, which means you may not be able to return to sports or walking/running/climbing with heavy loads, until a year has passed after your surgery.

 Most people won't be able to return to other regular activities, like driving, until 8 weeks after Achilles tendon surgery.
-This timeframe is of course different for everyone, and depends on the advice of your surgeon and/or physical therapist.
-For example, you may be cleared to return to driving when you have shown that you are physically capable of raising and moving your leg on your own during physical therapy.
+This timeframe is of course different for everyone, and depends on the advice of your surgeon and/or PT.
+For example, you may be cleared to return to driving when you have shown that you are physically capable of raising and moving your leg on your own during PT.

 Athletes may take up to 7 months to heal before they are ready to begin their sport again.
-Athletes are typically in very good health (good bloodflow - high oxygen/nutrient delivery), so their bodies have natural advantaged to heal soft tissue more quickly than average.
+Athletes are typically in very good health (good bloodflow = high oxygen/nutrient delivery), so their bodies have natural advantages to heal soft tissue more quickly than average.
 Complete recovery from a Achilles tendon surgery for non-athletes could take up to 1 year.

 Expectations for Long-term Recovery